British philosophy: Adam Smith

-Smith studied moral philosophy at the University of Glasgow and the University of Oxford.
-After graduating, he delivered a successful series of public lectures at Edinburgh, leading him to collaborate with David Hume during the Scottish Enlightenment.
-Smith obtained a professorship at Glasgow teaching moral philosophy, and during this time he wrote and published The Theory of Moral Sentiments.
+Smith studied moral philosophy at Glasgow and Oxford.
+After graduating, he delivered a series of successful public lectures at Edinburgh, leading him to collaborate with David Hume.
+Smith obtained a professorship at Glasgow teaching moral philosophy, and during this time wrote and published The Theory of Moral Sentiments.

+Francis Hutcheson

+Francis Hutcheson's (1694–1746) moral philosophy emerged as a reaction to Hobbes' egoism, and Samuel Clarke and William Wollaston's rationalism.
+In A System of Moral Philosophy, in Three Books (1755) Hutcheson advocated utilitarianism, and inner senses of morality and aesthetics akin to physical external senses like sight and hearing.

+Hutcheson was also an early advocate of animal rights, and an influence on Gulliver's Travels (1726) author Jonathan Swift.